fabric/fabric/sites/docs/cli.rst

     By default, ``fab`` honors all of the same CLI options as :ref:`Invoke's 'inv' program <inv>`; only additions and overrides are listed here!

+    For example, Fabric implements :option:`--prompt-for-passphrase` and
+    :option:`--prompt-for-login-password` because they are SSH specific, but it inherits a related option -- :ref:`--prompt-for-sudo-password
+    <prompt-for-sudo-password>` -- from Invoke, which handles sudo autoresponse
+    concerns.

 .. option:: -S, --ssh-config

     Takes a path to load as a runtime SSH config file.
 See :ref:`ssh-config`.